Beau Bridges: Career

 In November 2005, he guest-starred as Carl Hickey, the father of the title character in the hit NBC comedy My Name Is Earl.
 Bridges' character became recurring.
 Bridges received a 2007 Emmy Award nomination for his performance.

 In 2008, Bridges co-starred in the motion picture Max Payne, based on the video game character.
 The film also starred Mark Wahlberg and Mila Kunis.
-Bridges portrayed "BB" Hensley, an ex-cop who aides Wahlberg on his quest to bring down a serial killer.
+Bridges portrayed "BB" Hensley, an ex-cop who aids Wahlberg on his quest to bring down a serial killer.
 The film received mixed reviews, but Bridges' participation was noted for being a positive one.
 It was not the first motion picture with Bridges regarding the video game world; The Wizard had him in a role as a landscaping company owner who was later found, like his son Jimmy (played by actor Luke Edwards), to have a skill with NES games.

 On February 8, 2009, Cynthia Nixon, Blair Underwood, and Bridges won a Grammy Award for Best Spoken Word Album for their recording of Al Gore's An Inconvenient Truth.

 In 2009, Bridges guest-starred as Eli Scruggs on the 100th episode of Desperate Housewives and received an Emmy Award nomination for his performance.

 In 2010, Bridges signed with Chris Mallick in the production of the film Columbus Circle.
 On March 19, 2010, it was announced that Bridges would play the role of Joseph 'Rocky' Rockford, the father of private eye Jim Rockford, on the pilot episode of a new version of The Rockford Files, scheduled for production for broadcast in fall 2010.
 In 2011, he guest-starred as an old boyfriend of matriarch Nora Walker in Brothers and Sisters and as an attorney, estranged from his son Jared Franklin in Franklin & Bash.

 On January 3, 2012, Bridges took on the role of J.B.
 Biggley in the hit revival of the Broadway musical How to Succeed in Business Without Really Trying, taking over for John Larroquette.
-He was contracted to play the role until July 1, 2012.
-However, the revival closed May 20, 2012.
+He was contracted to play the role until July 1, 2012; however, the revival closed on May 20, 2012.

 On October 3, 2013, Bridges became a major character on the CBS television show The Millers.
 He plays Tom, the father of two children: son Nathan Miller (Will Arnett) and daughter Debbie (Jayma Mays).
 Tom, after forty-three years of marriage, has gotten divorced and has moved back in with his daughter, driving her crazy.
 Bridges joined the series in early March 2013.

-Bridges has had several roles in films since then including Underdog Kids and Lawless Range in 2016.
+Bridges has had several roles in films since then, including Underdog Kids and Lawless Range in 2016.
 He has also had guest roles on the shows Masters of Sex and Code Black.

+In 2024, Bridges took the role of the managing partner (Howard ‘Senior’ Markeson) of the law firm (Jacobson Moore) where alias Maddy Matlock works in the new Matlock series.